LinggarM/Ensemble-Learning-Comparison-on-Diabetes-Classification/README.md

 * In this project, we explore and compare the effectiveness of popular ensemble algorithms, such as Random Forest, AdaBoost, Gradient Boosting, and more, in diagnosing diabetes based on three different datasets of relevant features.
 * Key Features:
   - Implementation of different ensemble methods for classification
-  - Evaluation and comparison of model performance using metrics like accuracy, precision, and recall
+  - Evaluation and comparison of model performance using metrics like accuracy, precision, recall, and F1-score
   - Jupyter notebooks with detailed explanations and visualizations
   - Dataset used for experimentation
   - Code for preprocessing, model training, and evaluation